-WHEREAS, the City of Madison has a goal of 1,000 rain gardens, with a current count of 624 registered gardens, and invites residents to participate; and,
+WHEREAS, the City of Madison has "The Roger Bannerman Rain Garden Initiative" which includes a goal of 1,000 rain gardens, with a current count of 624 registered gardens, and invites residents to participate; and,

 WHEREAS, a rain garden, particularly one with native plants, can attract beneficial birds, hummingbirds, butterflies and bees.
 Monarch butterflies can thrive when rain gardens have milkweed and blazing star species.
 Birds can eat the native plant seeds during the fall and winter,